 - Where and when

-- If you do/do not know the attacker, and a description if possible
+- If you do or don’t know the perpetrator, and a description if possible

 - Whether a weapon was used

-All questions should be answered accurately and clearly.
+All questions should be answered as accurately and clearly as possible.

-If you do not know the attacker, the police may ask you to:
+If you do not know the perpetrator, the police may ask you to:

-- View a line-up of people whose features may be similar to those of the assailant
+- View a line-up of people whose features may be similar to those of the perpetrator

-- Describe the attacker’s features to an artist who will make a drawing from the description
+- Describe the perpetrator’s features to an artist who will make a drawing from the description